Is Man Flow Yoga for you?

 Geoffrey using The Posture Fix

-Everybody is different, and while many people use yoga for weight loss and use yoga to burn fat, there are many other factors at play.
+Yes!
+Yoga has been proven to help you lose weight, as long as you are doing it in a way that helps you to build strength.
+That being said, everybody is different, and depending on your genetics, stress, and many other factors, results vary from person to person.
+It should also be noted that not all yoga is the same, but Man Flow Yoga has been proven to help you lose weight and build muscle, because of its strength-focused approach to yoga.
 For best weight loss results, a yoga for weight loss program should be combined with (1) healthy eating (diet), (2) high-quality sleep (usually 8 hours per night), (3) consistent stress management, and (4) certain supplementary exercises, like cardio and strength training.
-That being said, doing yoga regularly helps you be more mindful of your health and your fitness, and it should help you lose weight if you also improve your diet and sleep.
+Doing yoga regularly helps you to be more mindful of your health and your fitness, and it should help you lose weight if you also improve your diet and sleep.

 I can’t speak for all yoga workouts, but Man Flow Yoga workouts with a 4 out of 5 or higher have been proven to burn 700-800 calories in just one hour.
 This all depends on the amount of focus you put into the exercises.
 If you are doing the postures passively, you probably won’t burn 800 calories in one hour.
 But if you’re doing them actively and follow along to the instructions, you will burn a high amount of calories – especially when compared to a typical yoga class.

 You don’t have to do yoga every day in order to get the benefits, but you should do yoga at least 2-3 times per week, usually for 20-30 minutes per session at a minimum.
 Our recommendation is that you try to do 100 minutes of yoga per week, and you can space that out however you want.
-Man Flow Yoga has hundreds of at home workouts for men that are effective and safe.
+If you’re looking for a program with a schedule of workouts, including recommended frequency and how to fit it into your other programs, Man Flow Yoga has hundreds of at home workouts for men that are effective and safe.
+I’ve already written a comprehensive blog on this topic, and you can view it by clicking here: How often should you do yoga?
+(Blog)

 For most people, yoga for fitness is enough to keep you fit.
 There are tons of physical benefits of yoga, but when combined with a healthy diet and good sleep, an effective, fitness-centric yoga program helps you build muscle, improve body balance, increase strength and flexibility, and improves your overall wellness.
 However, I do recommend adding pulling or rowing exercises in order to keep your shoulders healthy, or you could risk injury.
 If you are looking to build significantly more muscle mass or improve your performance for sports, you should also do sport-specific training and resistance training.

-The main issue is that most yoga instructors or online based yoga classes do not provide the modifications are appropriate postures for beginners who are not flexible.
-Man Flow Yoga is different, and shows beginners the modifications and yoga postures for beginners they need in order to do the pose in a way that works for their bodies and receive the intended benefits of the pose.
+Most yoga instructors or online based yoga classes don’t provide the modifications or appropriate postures for beginners who are not flexible.
+Man Flow Yoga, on the other hand, teaches you the modifications and postures for beginners you need to do the pose in a way that works for YOU, instead of somebody who is more flexible and more experienced.
+This way, you can get the same benefits as somebody more flexible.
 Man Flow Yoga has tons of beginner yoga workouts with gentle yoga stretches.

 Yes!
 Yoga and weight training is a fantastic combination of exercise.
 Yoga for strength and flexibility will help your flexibility & mobility, increase strength in your stabilizing muscles, improve balance, and aid with recovery; while weight training helps you build more muscle mass and develop strength.
-The two build strength in different ways, but you will get better at both yoga and weight training if you include both activities in your weekly workout routines.
+Man Flow Yoga in particular also helps to develop improved muscle engagement (aka body awareness, mobility, motor control, etc), which allows you to increase your overall strength potential by increasing muscle fiber recruitment.
+The bottom line is that yoga and weight lifting help to build strength in different ways, but you will get better at both yoga and weight training if you include both activities in your weekly workout routines.

 Nope!
 In fact, beginner yoga is a great form of exercise if you have excess weight, since traditional exercise may be too stressful on your joints when you are overweight.
 Yoga helps you establish a strong foundation of strength and mobility, and will also help you lose weight in the process – when combined with healthy eating (diet) and adequate sleep.